jack-avery/discovery/README.md

 Pulled database schema changes can be applied by running `just initdb` again.

+> This Justfile is purely for local development; Ansible will handle remote deployment.

 ## Development

 There are a few different general good-practice things to follow to make development easy: